bfrancom/habit-wallpaper-mm/_pages/about.md

 After doing research and reading ["Atomic Habits"](https://jamesclear.com/atomic-habits) and ["Tiny Habits,"](https://tinyhabits.com/book/) I realized the concept of "Baby Steps" was actually pretty great.

 That is where this wallpaper comes in.
 I haven't liked habit apps that add more notifications and nuisance than actually offering assistance.
-I figure you can really focus on one habit at a time, and having frequent, unobtrusive reminders, works better for me.
+For me, if can really focus on developing one habit at a time, having frequent, unobtrusive reminders, it works better.
 It also might work better for you as well.

+By chaining your habit to an existing action (like waking up), followed by a celebration (fist-pump anyone?), it will hopefully help you create and keep your good habits.

 If you want a specific wallpaper, please [email](mailto:ben@habituwall.com) me the deets.

 ## About Me

 Hi, I'm [Ben Francom](https://benfran.com).
-I don't like to pigeonhole the description of myself, but some may say that I'm an innovator, creator, engineer and artist.
+Some may say that I'm an innovator, creator, engineer and artist.
 I started a company called EISMGard LLC during the pandemic in 2020 in case things really went south for me.
 They didn't, but I didn't know what was going to happen at that time.
 Now it's 2022, and I figured HabituWall would be a good 1st product of EISMGard LLC.